Pancir/i18n-gen/README.md

     ├── tr.rs // will be generated
     └── main.rs
 ```
-Actually input/output directories can be chosen.
+Input/output directories can be chosen.

 - In your crate you have to create `build.rs` file with the following code: